Free Journals with Open Access Publication

 I suggest potential author(s) to read publisher,s terms carefully for using term 'free journals,, whether they meant the free availability of published articles or free publication of the articles.

-Kindly send your suggestions to improve this article at firstname.lastname@example.org
+Kindly send your suggestions to improve this article to firstname.lastname@example.org